rsjaffe/MIDI2LR/docs/CONTRIBUTING.md

 ## Reporting issues

-On Github, we only accept issues that are bug reports or feature requests.
+On Github issues page, we only accept issues that are bug reports or feature requests.
 Bugs must be isolated and reproducible problems that we can fix within the MIDI2LR code.
-Lightroom bugs and questions/concerns about the MIDI2LR program may be discussed in our [MIDI2LR Group Page](https://groups.google.com/forum/#!forum/midi2lr).
+Lightroom bugs and questions/concerns about the MIDI2LR program may be discussed in our [MIDI2LR Discussion Page](https://github.com/rsjaffe/MIDI2LR/discussions).
 Please read the following guidelines before opening any issue.

 1. **Search for existing issues.** We get duplicate issues, and you'd help us out a lot by first checking if someone else has reported the same issue.
 Moreover, the issue may have already been resolved with a fix available.
 Also check out the [*known issues* section](https://github.com/rsjaffe/MIDI2LR/wiki#faqknown-issues) of the wiki.
 2. **Create an isolated and reproducible test case.** Be sure the problem exists in MIDI2LR's code with a description of the steps to replicate the bug that should be included in each bug report.